 Our university is a research intensive institution that hosts and participates in major conferences and seminars on current issues in business, management and technology.
 Most lecturers in the Faculty of Business have worked in several countries learning through practice how to involve and relate to the diverse experiences and ideas of our students.

 Degrees Offered

-PhD - Project Management Master of Science (MSc) in Project Management Postgraduate Diploma in Project Management Postgraduate Certificate in Project Management Master of Science (MSc) in Finance and Banking Master of Science (MSc) in Human Resource Management Postgraduate Diploma in Human Resource Management Master of Science (MSc) in Construction Law and Dispute Resolution Master of Science (MSc) in Construction Management Postgraduate Diploma in Construction Management Postgraduate Certificate in Construction Management Master of Business Administration
+Master of Science (MSc) in Finance and Banking Master of Science (MSc) in Human Resource Management Postgraduate Diploma in Human Resource Management Master of Science (MSc) in Construction Law and Dispute Resolution Master of Business Administration